Extract PDF Text Java – Extract Text Areas with GroupDocs.Parser

 Installation Information

-Direct Download: If not using Maven, download the JAR from GroupDocs and include it in your classpath.
+• Direct Download: If you prefer manual setup, grab the JAR from GroupDocs and place it on your classpath.

 License Acquisition Steps

-1. Free Trial: Start by obtaining a free trial license to explore GroupDocs.Parser’s capabilities.
+1. Free Trial: Sign up for a trial to explore the API.

-2. Temporary License: For extended testing without limitations, apply for a temporary license on the GroupDocs website.
+2. Temporary License: Request a temporary key on the GroupDocs website.

 Basic Initialization and Setup